Trodelvy® (sacituzumab govitecan-hziy)

 PRIMED Study in mTNBC and HR+/HER2- mBC

-PRIMED is an ongoing, open-label, single-arm, phase 2 study evaluating the impact of primary prophylactic G-CSF and loperamide as management of neutropenia and diarrhea, respectively, in 50 patients with unresectable, locally advanced mTNBC (n=32) or HR+/HER2- mBC (n=18) who were treated with SG.
-Patients received primary prophylactic loperamide (2 mg twice daily or 4 mg once daily on Days 2, 3, 4, 9, 10, and 11) during the first two SG cycles; additional loperamide could be given thereafter at the healthcare provider’s discretion.
-The primary endpoint was the incidence of either Grade ≥3 neutropenia or Grade ≥2 diarrhea during the first two SG cycles.
-Patient baseline characteristics and prior treatments are summarized in Table 10.
+PRIMED, an open-label, single arm, phase 2 study in 50 patients with unresectable locally advanced mTNBC (n=32) or HR+/HER2- mBC (n=18) treated with SG and primary prophylactic granulocyte colony‑stimulating factor and loperamide, evaluated the incidence of neutropenia and diarrhea.21 Patients received primary prophylactic loperamide (2 mg twice daily or 4 mg once daily on Days 2, 3, 4, 9, 10, and 11) during the first two SG cycles; additional loperamide was permitted thereafter at the healthcare provider’s discretion.
+The primary endpoint was the incidence of either Grade ≥3 neutropenia or Grade ≥2 diarrhea during the first two treatment cycles.
+The study was considered to have had positive results if ≤14 patients (28%) had Grade ≥3 neutropenia or if ≤7 patients (14%) had Grade ≥2 diarrhea.27 Patient baseline characteristics and prior treatments are summarized in Table 15.21

-Table 10.
-PRIMED: Baseline Demographics, Disease Characteristics, and Prior Treatments18
+Table 15.
+PRIMED: Baseline Demographics, Disease Characteristics, and Prior Treatments21

 Key Demographics and Characteristics and Prior Treatments | mTNBC | HR+/HER2- mBC | Overall | ||